-The rich umbers and golds of autumn have now faded.
-In their place remain only the gray and black framework of the naked timber, a tangled clutter, branches interwoven and whipping against each other in the raw north wind.
+The rich umbers and golds of autumn are now fading.
+In their place remains only the gray and black framework of the naked timber, a tangled clutter, branches interwoven and whipping against each other in the gathering north wind.

 Not that long ago, as I felled trees and sectioned their wood for the fireplaces, I worked in shirtsleeves, sweating in the dry, warm air.
 The sun was still bright, the grass still green, the clothing of the trees still blazed rainbow colors.
-Today the sky is a leaden gray, and the temperature at mid-day will not rise above freezing.
-Later today we will be visited by the season's first snowfall.
+Today the sky is a leaden gray, and it will not be long before we are visited by the season's first snowfall.